-In contrast, the plots of our new approaches show a point distribution that is much closer to the ideal: The positive correlation is conspicuous and the points lie close to a fitted line, the gradient of which is close to 1.
+In contrast, the plots of our new approaches show a point distribution that is much closer to the ideal: The positive correlation is evident and the points lie close to a fitted line, the gradient of which is close to 1.
 In addition, objects with high visibility are recognized with a high probability.
+Also PatMax[®] results in a nearly ideal point distribution.
+Nevertheless, in some occlusion cases the object was not found even though the visibility was significantly higher than 30%.